A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Results and discussion

-Similarly the comparison of particle yields in thermal model and data for the isotropic and jetty events for high multiplicity class are shown in Figs. \ref{fit:pp13:iso} and \ref{fit:pp13:jetty}, respectively.
-The fitting of thermal model to simulated data points is performed as a function of charged particle multiplicity and spherocity classes for all the ensembles.
-The goodness of fit, $\chi^{2}$/NDF values for different multiplicity and spherocity classes in pp collisions at $\sq$ = 13 TeV for different ensembles are given in Table \ref{tab:pp:iso}, \ref{tab:pp:jetty} and \ref{tab:pp:spi}.
-The obtained $\chi^{2}$/NDF is better for the higher charged particle multiplicity.
-The extracted thermodynamic parameters are shown in Fig. \ref{fig:radius}, \ref{fig:tch} and \ref{fig:gammas} as a function of charged particle multiplicity for three different spherocity classes.
+Here, $\sigma$ are the uncertainties in particle yields as estimated using PYTHIA8.
+Similarly, the~comparison of the particle yields in the thermal model and data for the isotropic and jetty events for the highest multiplicity class are shown in Figures~\ref{fit:pp13:iso} and \ref{fit:pp13:jetty}, respectively.
+The~fitting of the thermal model to the simulated data points is performed as a function of charged particle multiplicity and spherocity classes for all the ensembles.
+The~goodness of fit and $\chi^{2}$/NDF, where NDF is the number of degrees-of-freedom, for different multiplicity and spherocity classes in pp collisions at $\sq$~=~13~TeV for different ensembles are given in Tables~\ref{tab:pp:iso}--\ref{tab:pp:spi}.
+The~obtained $\chi^{2}$/NDF is better for the higher charged particle multiplicity classes.
+The~extracted thermodynamic parameters are shown in Figures~\ref{fig:radius}--\ref{fig:gammas} as a function of charged particle multiplicity for three different spherocity classes.
+Although~one expects isotropic events to be better described by statistical thermal models, within~the obtained sensitivity of $\chi^{2}$/NDF between jetty and isotropic events, it is difficult to comment on.
+In~view of this, it would be nice to perform a similar study when experimental data are available in the near future, as~there is no inbuilt thermalization feature in PYTHIA8, except~the fact that MPI with CR mimics a thermalization feature---an outcome that gives a description of flow-like features seen in high-multiplicity pp events~\cite{Ortiz:2013yxa}. {{It is known that at the LHC energies, the proton-to-pion ratio is not well explained by the statistical hadron resonance gas model, which introduces some degree of uncertainty in the estimated thermal parameters}~\cite{Abelev:2012wca}{.
+This is reflected in the observed} $\chi^{2}${/NDF.} {With~baryon and anti-baryon annihilation channels being switched on in hydrodynamic models like VISHNU, the~proton-to-pion ratio at the LHC was well explained}~\cite{vishnu}.
+In~this direction, this work attempts to look for any possible dependency of the thermal parameters on event-shapes in hadronic collisions at the LHC, rather than emphasizing the exact estimation of the thermal parameters, which would be performed on the experimental~data.